solyarisoftware/dialogs/README.md

   # initial data for a (void) list
   []
 ```
 At the end of the dialog, output data could be an array containing some items (text strings).
-By example, if the list is a shopping cart to order some food to a pizza-maker, data culd be something like this:
+By example, if the list is a shopping cart to order some food to a pizza-maker, data could be something like this:

 ```
   # final data for a ShoppingCartList, after a dialog interaction